Vivian Browne

 Browne received numerous awards throughout her life, including a MacDowell Colony Fellowship and recognition as a Distinguished Teacher of Art by the College Art Association.
 In 1986, she was honored by Mayor Koch of New York City for her achievements in the arts, and in 1990, she served as a Fulbright Panelist.

-In 2022, Browne was included in the landmark group exhibition Just Above Midtown, 1974 to the Present at the Museum of Modern Art, NY, a retrospective focusing on the historic Just Above Midtown gallery.
-Browne is also featured in the Museum of Modern Art’s ongoing Art as Verb exhibition which highlights works in the museum’s collection that make use of unconventional materials.
-In 2018, her work was featured in Acts of Art and Rebuttal in 1971 at Hunter College, a revisiting of the 1971 protest exhibition organized by members of the Black Emergency Cultural Coalition in response to the Whitney Museum’s refusal to appoint a Black curator for their survey Contemporary Black Artists in America.
+Browne’s first museum retrospective is currently being co-organized by the Phillips Collection, DC and Contemporary Arts Center, OH, slated to open in 2025.
+In 2022, her work was included in the landmark group exhibition Just Above Midtown, 1974 to the Present at the Museum of Modern Art, NY, a retrospective of the historic Just Above Midtown gallery.
+Browne was also featured in the Museum of Modern Art’s Art as Verb, a 2-year exhibition which highlighted experimental works from the museum’s collection.
+In 2018, her work was included in Acts of Art and Rebuttal in 1971 at Hunter College.
+The show revisited the Black Emergency Cultural Coalition's historic 1971 exhibition that responded to the Whitney Museum’s refusal to appoint a Black curator for their survey Contemporary Black Artists in America.

 Browne’s work has also been included in numerous solo and group exhibitions at Pinacoteca de São Paulo, Brazil (2022); Wallach Art Gallery at Columbia University, NY (2022); Featherstone Center for the Arts, PA (2022); Delaware Art Museum, DE (2021); David C. Driskell Center at the University of Maryland, MD (2019); Brooklyn Museum, NY (2017); Albright-Knox Art Gallery, NY (2017); Insitute of Contemporary Art, MA (2017); Robeson Center Gallery, Rutgers University, NJ (1993); and the University of California’s Sesnon Gallery, CA (1985); among other institutions.